-I am a landlord tenant lawyer in Venice, Florida, and it is my hope that this article helps you understand how to approach a holdover tenant eviction.
+So you understand where I am coming from when I write this article, I am a landlord tenant lawyer in Venice, Florida.
+I represent clients throughout Sarasota, Manatee, and Charlotte counties in all manner of commercial and residential landlord / tenant matters.
+It is my hope that this article helps you understand how to approach a holdover tenant eviction.

 For more general information on evictions, I invite you to check out my evictions article.